 - Demonstrate how they reflect on their own performance and take responsibility for their own Continuing Professional Development.

-- Have a designated medical practitioner who has agreed to supervise the period of learning in practice.
+- Have a Designated Prescribing Practitioner who has agreed to supervise the period of learning in practice.

 - Have at least two years appropriate patient orientated experience practising in a hospital, community or primary care setting following their pre-registration year.